-The show representative represents contestants' interests to judges and show management.
+- The show representative represents contestants' interests to judges and show management.
 He/she will be required to submit a representative's report to RA not more than fifteen (15) days after the show.

-The representative represents every contestant, and he/she is the sole liaison between a contestant and the show managers and judges.
-Contestants and owners should direct any and all concerns with respect to judging to the appointed representative and limit interactions with judges to polite exchanges.

-At RA approved shows, a show representative must be an RA member in good standing.
-The Board recommends that the representative be either a current RA judge or a Professional trainer.
-Further, a show representative cannot be a member of show staff or a show official.
-A show representative will be knowledgeable of RA rules and the application thereof and will act in a manner fitting and proper for one afforded the honour of show representative.
-This is to remain a voluntary and uncompensated position.
-The show representative will clearly post his/her name and contact information for exhibitors.
-Should the representative leave the show grounds for any reason, he/she will appoint a qualified alternate representative (as outlined above).

-The representative must report any horse abuse, or any actions detrimental to its members, such as: loud and profane language; drunkenness or being under the influence of intoxicants; use of prohibited devices; unsportsmanlike conduct toward judges, show management, or other exhibitors.
+(This applies to all Major, State and National Shows only.) - The representative represents every contestant, and he/ she is the sole liaison between a contestant and the show managers and judges.
+Contestants and owners should direct any and all concerns with respect to judging to the appointed representative and limit interactions with judges to polite exchanges. - At RA approved shows, a show representative must be an RA member in good standing.
+The Board recommends that the representative be either a current RA judge or a Professional trainer. - A show representative cannot be a member of show staff or a show official. - A show representative will be knowledgeable of RA rules and the application thereof and will act in a manner fitting and proper for one afforded the honour of show representative. - This is a voluntary and uncompensated position. - It is recommended that Affiliates notify the name of the Show Representative to competitors as part of published show conditions. - Should the representative leave the show grounds for any reason, he/she will appoint a qualified alternate representative (as outlined above). - The representative must report any horse abuse, or any actions detrimental to its members, such as: loud and profane language; drunkenness or being under the influence of intoxicants; use of prohibited devices; unsportsmanlike conduct toward judges, show management, or other exhibitors.